spywhere/plug.nvim/docs/extensions/skip.md

   'repo/user',
   -- a boolean value to indicate whether a plugin will be skipped or not skip = false,
-  -- or it could be a function that turn a boolean value skip = function () return false end
+  -- or it could be a function that returns a boolean value skip = function () return false end
 }

+''
 ```

 ## Event Handling